Zeeico/SeniorDesign/notebooks/Akash/README.md

 ### 3/23/2024

 I have gotten the simulation tools from MPS to do the spice simulations.
 I have imported our design into the tool but are issues in simulating the board.![image-20240328094514845](./assets/image-20240328094514845.png)

+### 4/1/2024

+The simulations aren't working due to errors in my model.
+It is complaining of too many items in the model.
+We also got the PCBs this week so we are starting to manufacture the project.

+### 4/